-Maximum number of awards NIJ expects to make

-To be determined by the

-merit of applications submitted to this solicitation and advanced to peer review, and available funding.
+Maximum number of awards NIJ expects to make: To be determined by the merit of applications submitted to this solicitation and advanced to peer review, and available funding.

-Estimated maximum dollar amount for each awardTo be determined by the merit of applications submitted to this solicitation and advanced to peer review, and available funding.
+Estimated maximum dollar amount for each award:To be determined by the funding requested in awarded applications, and available funding.